Dublin County F.C.: Stadium issues and unsuccessful licence bid

-On 22 February 2021, it was reported that management of Morton Stadium reneged on a deal at the very last minute.
-The apparent reasons provided were suggestions of mounting pressure from the Athletics Community to retain exclusive use of the stadium grounds in the build-up to the delayed 2020 Olympic Games in Tokyo.
+On 22 February 2021, it was reported that management of Morton Stadium reneged on a deal with the club at the very last minute.
+The apparent reasons provided were suggestions of mounting pressure from the athletics community to retain exclusive use of the stadium grounds in the build-up to the delayed 2020 Olympic Games in Tokyo.
 That evening, Lukens told The Irish Times that he would consult with his legal advisors as to whether there is a basis to pursue the matter but he described the organisation's behaviour as “absolutely unacceptable and unprofessional”.
 Dublin County were informed at 2:43pm that the stadium would not be made available to them for use.
 With no alternative stadium available and the FAI deadline at 4:30pm the very same day, it left Dublin County without a home ground.
 The club were left frustrated at the outcome as they already had two full-time staff and 20 player contracts signed in the lead up to the season.
 Treaty United were given their place as a 10-team First Division was finalised for 2021.
 It remains unclear whether Dublin County will apply to participate in future seasons.